romansky/backbonejstalk/README.md

 ### Code

-Final source code cab be found in this repository under code/final.
+Final source code can be found in this repository under code/final.
 If you want the barebones checkout "starter" folder.

 To see the tests run, just open "todos.html"